Jill Preminger, Ph.D.

 Assistant Professor of Audiology

-Dr. Jeffrey received his Masters and Doctorate degrees in Audiology from the University of Connecticut, where he specialized in electrophysiology, vestibular assessment, and the diagnosis and treatment of (central) auditory processing disorder.
+Dr. Weihing received his Masters and Doctorate degrees in Audiology from the University of Connecticut, where he specialized in electrophysiology, vestibular assessment, and the diagnosis and treatment of (central) auditory processing disorder.
 He currently provides clinical services and is an instructor in the Au.D. program at the University of Louisville.
 His research interests include generation of more sensitive measures of hearing in noise ability, identifying neurologic bases for auditory processing disorder in children, establishing efficacious treatments for auditory processing disorders, and using electrophysiological measures to predict outcomes in hearing aid fittings.

 George O. Purvis, Ph.D.

 Dr. Purvis is Chief of the Audiology and Speech Pathology Service at the V. A. Medical Center in Louisville as well as Chief of Audiology at Ireland Army Community Hospital , Ft.
 Knox , Kentucky and Tricare Audiology Clinic at the Kentucky Air National Guard Base, Louisville , Kentucky .
 His main clinical interests are in the area of diagnostic assessment of the auditory and vestibular system, hearing conservation and professional issues.
 Dr. Purvis has served as Chair of both the Kentucky and California Audiology and Speech-Language Pathology licensure boards.
 He has served on numerous ASHA boards and committees and is currently serving Coordinator of the Audiology and Hearing Science Assembly of the ASHA Legislative Council.
 Dr. George Purvis CV [PDF]